 UK House Price Growth Could Slow

 With the uncertainties of Brexit, experts have forecasted that throughout 2018, the UK house price growth could slow by almost half.
 With mortgage constraints beginning to occur, and interest rate hikes set to dampen the market even further, the slowdown is likely to impact the market quite severely between 2018 and 2022.
 If you are a property owner in London, then it may not be the right time to sell up and move out.
+It’s important not to over-commit to the financial obligations of moving to London, as this could lead you requiring emergency loans to get you out of trouble.
+It’s important not to forget the costs of moving home, either.

 The Impact Of Brexit On London